pkeffect/scripts/python/dir-structure/README.md

 4. The script will:
     *   **Analyze:** Parse the text file and identify nodes.
     *   **Sanitize:** Clean up invalid characters and resolve root-wrapping issues.
-    *   **Execute:** Create missing directories, create empty placeholder files, and move existing files to their new locations.
+    *   **Execute:** Create missing directories, create empty placeholder files, and move existing files to their new locations (with collision protection).

 ---